Skip to main content

 ja difference all_items.jsonl sold_items.jsonl --on sku

-While the five core operations are complete, practical data processing needs aggregation:
+The five core operations are complete in the theoretical sense, but practical data processing needs aggregation.

 # Count by category